fossas/fossa-cli/docs/user-guide.md

 # User Guide

 Fossa is most commonly used to analyze a project and extract its full dependency graph, which can then be uploaded to fossa.com using an API key.
-This page explains how to configure this workflow as well as the other features of the fossa-cli.
-If you are looking for a guided walk-through with information along the way refer to [How it Works](how-it-works.md).
+This page explains how to configure this workflow as well as the other features of the FOSSA CLI.
+If you are looking for a guided walk-through with information along the way refer to [How it Works](how-it-works.md#how-it-works)
 ## 1. Configuring a Project

-Configuration can be achieved through a configuration file, `fossa.yml`, or directly with arguments and flags to the `fossa` command.
-The fossa-cli was built to create accurate configuration files by running [`fossa init`](#fossa-init) and only require manual configuration for complex builds or to tweak personal preferences.
+Configuration can be achieved through a configuration file, `fossa.yml`(config-file.md#fossayml), or directly with arguments and flags to the [`fossa`](#fossa) command.
+The FOSSA CLI was built to create accurate configuration files by running [`fossa init`](#fossa-init) and only require manual configuration for complex builds or to tweak personal preferences.

 ### Configuration file
 A configuration file is created by running [`fossa init`](#fossa-init) at the root of the project you wish to analyze.
 The cli will move down the file tree and search for all relevant modules.